Le Pustra: Le Pustra's Kabarett Der Namenlosen

 In 2011, Le Pustra created a contemporary reimagining of the Berliner Kabarett during the Weimar Culture interwar years in Berlin.
-The show was entitled Le Pustra's Kabarett der Namenlosen or Cabaret of the Nameless and was first performed on the 24th of September 2011 at the Old Chomeley Boys Club in London.
+The show was entitled Le Pustra's Kabarett der Namenlosen or Cabaret of the Nameless and was first performed on the 24th of September 2011 at the Old Cholmeley Boys Club in London.

-In 2016 the project was developed in Berlin and co-produced by Bohème Sauvage.
+In 2016 the project was developed in Berlin and co-produced by Else Edelstahl from Bohème Sauvage.
 The show featured an international cast and selected music from Friedrich Hollaender, Mischa Spoliansky, Willy Rosen and Kurt Weill.
-Le Pustra's character was partly inspired by actor Joel Grey, dancer Anita Berber and Marlene Dietrich.
-The original show, also entitled Kabarett der Namenlosen was a notorious but popular cabaret in Weimar-era Berlin from 1926 till 1932 and created by Erich Lowinsky- also known as "Elow".
+Le Pustra's character was partly inspired by dancer Anita Berber and Marlene Dietrich.
+The original show, also entitled Kabarett der Namenlosen was a notorious but popular cabaret in Weimar-era Berlin from 1926 till 1932 and created by Erich Lowinsky - also known as "Elow".
+Le Pustra's vermillion coloured wig was created by hairstylist Nina Butkovich-Budden from Nina's Hair Parlour.

-In October 2017, Le Pustra and the cast of Kabarett der Namenlosen performed "Das lila Lied" for the BBC Four series Tunes for Tyrants: Music and Power with Suzy Klein.
 Between 2016 and 2019 American Artist, Ella Guru created three large oil paintings inspired by the show.
 In 2018, Irish artist Alana Richards created a series of paintings and an art exhibition based on the show's characters entitled: Morphium: Hallucinations of a Kabarett.

-The last performance of Kabarett der Namenlosen took place on 8 March 2020 in Berlin.
+In 2020, an unfinished documentary focusing on Le Pustra and the project was abandoned.

-In 2022 Kabarett der Namenlosen was featured in Babylon Berlin Season 4 with Le Pustra reprising his role as Edwina Morell.
-The scene depicts a new interpretation of Erich Lowinsky's notorious version, originally performed at the Monbijou Cabaret in Berlin on Monday nights.
+In 2022, Kabarett der Namenlosen was featured in Babylon Berlin Season 4, with Le Pustra reprising his role as Edwina Morell.
+The scene presents a new interpretation of Erich Lowinsky's notorious cabaret, originally staged at the Monbijou Cabaret in Berlin on Monday nights.

-A revival of Kabarett der Namenlosen is planned for December 2023 at Heimathafen Neukölln in Berlin.
+A revival of Kabarett der Namenlosen was staged on the 8th and 9 December 2023 at Heimathafen Neukölln in Berlin.